guragainroshan0/guragainroshan0.github.io/_posts/2021-02-13-en_pass-tryhackme.md

 curl -XPOST http://10.10.54.216:8001/reg.php -d 'title="",",",","","""","",""""""","""'
 ```

-It basically forbids the alphanumeric characters and The input is first splitted by `,` and array is created from the splitted string.
+It basically forbids the alphanumeric characters and the input is first splitted by `,` and array is created from the splitted string.
 It checks for some equal strings on some indexes.
 The above payload bypasses the code and we get a string

 ```bash
 Nice.
 Password : cimihan_are_you_here?